 Figure 5.
 Fit of the Pruit and Kamau model to the LAB growth (upper panel) and two dimensions contour lines of LAB maximum population of the model parameter as a function of the NaCl, KCl, CaCl2 concentrations in the initial brines (lower panel).

 Figure 6.
 PCA of main parameters related to Enterobacteriaceae, yeast and LAB growth.
 Projection of variables (upper panel) and case scores (lower panel) on the first two components.
+Ent., Enterobacteriaceae; max, maximum; popul., population; disap, disappearance.